Skip to content

 'https://api.kanbert.com/api/v1/projects'

-Null checks:
+Null checks

 curl -G \

---data-urlencode "filter=primary_contact_id is null" \
+--data-urlencode "filter=primary_contact.id is null" \

 'https://api.kanbert.com/api/v1/projects'

-Sorting, pagination, and includes
+Sorting, Pagination, and Includes

-Filtering works independently of sorting and pagination:
+Filtering works independently of:

-Validation and errors
+Validation and Errors

-• Unknown field name.
+• Unknown field name

-• Operator not allowed for the field type (e.g., contains on a numeric field).
+• Operator not allowed for the field type

-• Malformed JSON or DSL expression.
+• Malformed JSON or DSL

 {